pietz/cosmosdb-odm/README.md

     age: int
     is_active: bool

-# This is a singleton
+# Creates a singleton that will be used in the background
 cosmos_conn = CosmosConnection.from_connection_string("CONNECTION_STR", "DB_NAME")

-# Read
+# Read from collection "Items"
 item = Items.get(id="ID")

 # Read if PK != ID
 item = Items.get(id="ID", pk="PARTITION_KEY")

-# Random ID is generated
+# Random ID is generated in the background
 item = Items(name="Pietz", age=33, is_active=True)
 print(item.id)